xmake-io/xmake-wheel/README.md

 WIP

-different other languages, python build system is consist of two parts:
+different from other languages, python build system is consist of two parts:

 ### Frontends